egon12/pgsnap/README.md

 ```

-## Why we need this?
-The best way to test PostgreSQL is by using real DB.
-Why, usually what we pass are queries.
-And the one that can predict queries is the DB itself.
-But it comes with a large baggage.
-Using DB as testing is quite hard, because we need to maintain the DB content while we
-do the testing.

-The snapshot testing is inspired by snapshot testing UI using jest.
-In jest, to create the
-code at first we will use real UI (browser).
-And then when we do test, we will create some
-snapshot (tree structure of the UI).
-And every time we do some test, it will try to matched
-with snapshot that we have.

 ## How does it work?
 When we create pgsnap, we will create a postgresql proxy, that will be used to get message that
 send/receive between app and postgres.
 At first run, or when we don't have the snapshot file,